 — Remove the tolls from the two Halifax harbour bridges at a cost to government coffers of $40 million.

-— Open a Halifax-based medical clinic to treat the symptoms of menopause at a cost of $4 million to set up and $2.4 million a year to operate.
+— Open a Halifax-based medical clinic to treat the symptoms of menopause, which would cost $4 million to set up and $2.4 million a year to operate.

 — Establish a 30-member provincial travel nurse team to help areas with nursing shortages, part of an estimated $5.3-million pilot program to begin at the end of 2024.